spread-ai/docs-appsmith-fork/docs/reference/framework/global-functions.md

 #### pageNameOrUrl

 The name of the page or URL you want to navigate to.
 For widget events, you can use the action selector to select a page name or add a URL.
-If you want to call the `navigateTo()` function inside the JS code, use:
+If you want to call the `navigateTo()` function inside the JavaScript code, use:

 * For application pages: `{{ '{{navigateTo('NewPage', {}, 'SAME_WINDOW');}}' }}`
 * For external URLs: `{{ '{{navigateTo('www.spread.ai', {}, 'SAME_WINDOW');}}' }}`